-The Schmid College of Science and Technology was founded in 2008, when science-related degree programs (then housed in Wilkinson College) were migrated to the new college.
-Since its establishment, Schmid has enjoyed significant growth and projections are for continued robust expansion.
-Schmid College emphasizes a personalized, faculty-led, hands-on education, with opportunities for both undergraduate and graduate students to conduct and present research in their fields of study.
+The Schmid College of Science and Technology was founded in 2008, when science-related degree programs (previously housed in Wilkinson College) were migrated to the new college.
+Since its establishment, Schmid College has enjoyed significant growth, which is projected to continue.
+The college emphasizes a personalized, faculty-led, hands-on education, with opportunities for both undergraduate and graduate students to conduct and present research in their fields of study.

 In addition to its undergraduate and graduate programs, Schmid College is home to various centers for research.
 Among them are the Center of Excellence in Computation, Algebra and Topology (CECAT), the Center of Excellence in Complex and Hyper-complex Analysis (CECHA) and the Center of Excellence in Earth Systems Modeling and Observations (CEESMO).
 Schmid College is also affiliated with the Institute for Quantum Studies, which hosts a distinguished list of world-renowned physicists, including a 2013 Nobel Prize recipient and a 2010 Presidential Medal of Honor winner.